woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/install.rst

         apt-get install opengeo

 #.
-If you are performing a **minor update**, update any other additional See the :ref:`packages <intro.installation.ubuntu.packages>` that you installed originally.
+If you are performing a **minor update**, update any other additional :ref:`packages <intro.installation.ubuntu.packages>` that you installed originally.
 For example:

    * To update the :ref:`Boundless SDK <webapps.sdk>`: